 With this in mind, it is imperative that a comprehensive, safe and realistic detox programme is completed, helping to kickstart the initial stages of recovery, along with boosting further susceptibility to treatment.

-The first stage of an alcohol detox is where withdrawal symptoms will begin to present themselves.
-In the first 6-8 hours post alcohol consumption, those cravings and desires to consume further amounts will arise.
+The first stage of alcohol detox is where withdrawal symptoms will begin to present themselves.
+Those cravings and desires to consume further amounts will arise in the first 6-8 hours post alcohol consumption.
 To kickstart a road to recovery, individuals must bypass those cravings, progressing to the next detox stage.

-The second stage, commonly experienced 48 hours post consumption is where unbearable withdrawal symptoms are likely.
-As the central nervous system is usually fuelled by alcohol, a reliance will be present, requiring alcohol to function properly.
-As alcohol consumption will be avoided through a detox, withdrawal symptoms are likely to appear, in result of reduced alcohol levels.
+The second stage, commonly experienced 48 hours post-consumption is where unbearable withdrawal symptoms are likely.
+As the central nervous system is usually fuelled by alcohol, reliance will require alcohol to function properly.
+As alcohol consumption will be avoided through a detox, withdrawal symptoms are likely to appear due to reduced alcohol levels.

-Symptoms of alcohol withdrawal include high blood pressure, nausea, anxiety, paranoia, hallucinations, delirium tremens and many more challenging side effects.
-Where an individual will drink excessively, it is likely that severe symptoms will present themselves, known as alcohol withdrawal syndrome.
-Restlessness, delirium tremens, disorientation and autonomic instability are expected, difficult to control alone.
+Alcohol withdrawal symptoms include high blood pressure, nausea, anxiety, paranoia, hallucinations, delirium tremens and many more challenging side effects.
+When an individual drinks excessively, severe symptoms will likely present themselves, known as alcohol withdrawal syndrome.
+Restlessness, delirium tremens, disorientation and autonomic instability, are expected, difficult to control alone.